-However, what you might not know, is that hemp and cannabis also contain a milder psychoactive cannabinoid, THC Delta 8.
-While Delta-9-tetrahydrocannabinol (THC) is the most common compound known among the cannabinoids, it is not the only psychoactive compound in the cannabis plant.
+Delta 8 is a milder psychoactive cannabinoid that is very similar to Delta 9 THC.
+While Delta-9-tetrahydrocannabinol (THC) is the most common compound known among cannabinoids, it is not the only psychoactive compound in the cannabis plant.

 How is Delta 8 THC Different from THC Delta 9?

-Delta 9 THC is formed in cannabis when Delta 9 tetrahydrocannabinolic acid (also known as THCA, C22H30O4) is exposed to heat, in a process known as decarboxylation.
-However, THC Delta 8 forms slightly differently.
+Delta 9 THC is formed in cannabis when Delta 9 tetrahydrocannabinolic acid (also known as THCA) is exposed to heat, in a process known as decarboxylation.
+However, THC Delta 8 forms a bit differently.

 Unlike other cannabinoids, THC Delta 8 isn’t produced through decarboxylation.
 Neither is it created in cannabis plants by cannabinoid-synthesizing enzymes.
 Instead, it is formed as THC Delta 9 degrades over time.

 The compound delta 8 THC exists as an analog of delta-9-THC, since they have a similar structure with only subtle noticeable differences.
-While these two compounds might have many similar possible therapeutic properties, like easing pain and nausea, or appetite stimulation (the munchies), Δ8-THC has a lower psychoactive effect when compared to that of delta-9-THC.
+While these two compounds might have many similar possible therapeutic properties, like easing pain and nausea, or appetite stimulation (the munchies), D8-THC has a lesser psychoactive effect when compared to that of delta-9-THC.

-- Δ8-THC forms when THC Delta 9 in cannabis is stored for long periods.
+- Delta 8 THC forms when THC Delta 9 in cannabis is stored for long periods.

-- As an analogue of tetrahydrocannabinol, Δ8-THC THC has an almost identical chemical make up to that of Delta 9 THC, minus a few atomic bonds.
+- As an analogue of tetrahydrocannabinol, Delta 8 THC has an almost identical chemical make up to that of Delta 9 THC, minus a few atomic bonds

-- Because THC Δ8-THC only forms as regular THC degrades, only tiny amounts of the cannabinoid occur naturally in cannabis.
+- Because Delta 8 THC only forms as regular THC degrades, only tiny amounts of the cannabinoid occur naturally in cannabis

 What Does a THC Delta 8 High Feel Like?